 - Make sure that the Backup Agent is registered for the correct Management Console user

-- Create a USB/ISO including the downloaded drivers.
+- Create a USB drive/ISO image file including the downloaded drivers.

 - The restore procedure will be the same as for the first scenario above.